 Upon publication of study results showing cancer increase, in January 2020, the FDA issued a safety alert regarding Belviq warning of the potential cancer risks and stated that evaluation of the study results was ongoing.

 The FDA concluded that pharmaceutical companies should evaluate the risks of Belviq and compare them to possible benefits when prescribing the medication but did not declare that the increased cancer diagnoses were directly connected.

-The FDA recommended that patients stop taking Belviq and discuss alternative medications or weight-loss methods with their health care providers.
-They did not recommend that additional cancer screening was required.
+The FDA recommended that patients stop taking Belviq and discuss alternative medications or weight-loss methods with their healthcare providers.
+They did not recommend that additional cancer screening be required.

 According to an FDA Drug Safety Communication, taking Belviq may increase cancer risks for:

 - Lung Cancer

 - Breast Cancer